 A 75-percent refund shall be made if the student officially withdraws from the class prior to or on the 10-percent date of scheduled hours.
-Community school, facility, and lab fees are not refundable.
+Any additional fees such as community school, facility, and lab fees are not refundable.